ibm-cloud-docs/ContinuousDelivery/troubleshoot_git.md

 Instead of creating a {{site.data.keyword.gitrepos}} tool integration, create a generic GitLab integration and use this integration to point to the {{site.data.keyword.gitrepos}} repository (repo) in a different region.
 {: tsResolve}

 1. On the DevOps dashboard, on the Toolchains page, click the toolchain that you want to add this integration to.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.
-1. Click **Add a Tool**.
+1. Click **Add tool**.
 1. In the Tool Integrations section, click **GitLab**.
 1. Click the GitLab server that you want to use.
 If the GitLab server where the repo you want to access resides does not appear in this list, add a custom server: